Wucinni/Bachelor-Project/README.md

 The main classifiers are:
 1. Naive-Bayes - a probabilistic model based on Thomas Bayes' theorem.
-2. Support Vector Machine (SVM) - a statistic model based on support vectors for data clustering.
+2. Support Vector Machine (SVM) - a statistical model based on support vectors for data clustering.

 ### Neural Networks